vaishnu7/ROSENZWEIG-MACARTHUR-Model/README.md

 ![jac](https://user-images.githubusercontent.com/39788520/125305397-f0fb8580-e34b-11eb-82cf-ef08bc82859b.jpg)

+To run a single code containing these operations:

+1) Finding Equilibrium points of the system
+2) Calculating Jacobian Matrix
+3) Evaluating Eigen Values

+Then check out `combined.m` file provided above.

 ## Definitions To Ponder 🤔

 - Why do we need to find Jacobian for a system of Non-Linear ODE?